 Hannah is a certified swim instructor and a certified water aerobics instructor.
 She has recently completed two marathons.
 Hannah also enjoys playing golf.

 Currently, Hannah is a candidate in the Masters of Education in Literacy ~ Reading Specialist Program, Loyola University Maryland.

 Hannah grew up in Short Hills, NJ.
 She now resides in Baltimore, MD.

 B.A., Colgate University

 M.B.A., Harvard University

 Aimee Martin has over 20 years of experience in consulting, finance and business development.
 She led multiple start-ups from concept through launch and path to profitability.
-Aimee was CEO, EduMD, LLC, an on-the-job surgical training assessment software company started out of the Johns Hopkins University School of Medicine.
-Additionally, she was Co-Founder of Odibodi, an app that supports consistent mental imagery practice.
+Aimee is CEO, EduMD, LLC, an on-the-job surgical training assessment software company started out of the Johns Hopkins University School of Medicine.
+Additionally, she is the Co-Founder of Odibodi, an app that supports consistent mental imagery practice as well as Co-Founder of BondTrue, LLC a medical device design company.
 She boasts expertise in the education, technology, health care, media, and retail industries primarily focusing on business plan development, M&A and operations.
 Aimee has built businesses and led transactions for Educate, Inc. (brands include Sylvan Learning and Hooked on Phonics).
 At Discovery Communications, she was the key finance executive for top affiliate relationships including Comcast, Time Warner and DirecTV.
 And as an investment banker, she helped raise $1B and led acquisitions in the technology industry.
 Advisory Board, Betamore.
 Finally, Aimee volunteers at three Baltimore-area schools.